Our returns policy (within the first 30 days)

 Important: Changes to our returns process during lockdown

 With stores reopening across the UK, our extended returns period came to an end on 1 July, and the returns period is once again 14 days.
-If you bought your device before 1 July, you can still return it within 28 days of the day you received it.

 Want to return an order?